 They are designed to be tough, durable and long-lasting.
 Returning the empty containers can be costly, they often remain for years at the shipping port or on a storage lot.
 While this can be expensive for the shipping industry, this provides an opportunity (and quite a bit of savings) for the consumer.
 These steel containers can be repurposed in many incredible ways.
-The large quantities available and cost-effective prices make these containers appealing to architects and designers worldwide.
+The large quantities available and cost-effective prices make these containers modifications appealing to architects and designers worldwide.

 Pac-Van’s Lafayette, Louisiana branch recently sold two used shipping containers to the Lafayette Habitat for Humanity that partnered with the University of Louisiana’s Lafayette School of Architecture and Design students to build the first custom shipping container home in the nearby McComb-Veazey neighborhood.

 Shipping containers are still mainly used to transport cargo or to store goods, but the customized container market is growing.
 Used shipping containers are being modified, transformed and repurposed into amazing things.
-Clearly, the possibilities are endless with storage container modifications.
+Clearly, the possibilities are endless with custom storage container modifications.

-Let Pac-Van know how we can help provide you with shipping container construction ideas for your next project.
+Let Pac-Van know how we can help provide you with construction ideas for your next shipping container project.
 Whether you’re looking to buy, rent or modify a shipping container, the team at your local Pac-Van branch can help.